xyl012/bioutils/README.md

 The main use case for this crate is to preprocess and annotate sequences while being robust to errors caused by assuming ASCII or IUPAC encoding.
 If the sequence has a new or corrupt character, these utilities may be able to replace them.
 Sequences can then be turned into u8 representations for downstream processes.

+Currently functionality is based on return values:

+Replace UTF8 characters with pseudorandom nucleotides (ACTG, case-sensitive) (returns a string or str) Check whether the sequence is a homopolymer, palindrome, etc. based on input value (boolean) Convert string/str to u8 or u8 to string/str (ASCII is same as UTF8 for ASCII characters)